What You’ll Learn 🧩

 MUI designer

-So far we have tested our user interface inside Dewesoft by running our plugin.
-When editing the UI it is not necessary to run the plugin every time we want to see the changes we made.
-We can use MUI Designer, which live previews your design.
-It can be found in Visual Studio > View > Other windows > MUI Designer (Dewesoft).
+Until now, we’ve tested the interface inside Dewesoft by running the plugin.
+However, when editing the UI, it's not necessary to run the plugin every time.
+Instead, we can use MUI Designer, which provides a live preview of the design.
+You can find it in: Visual Studio > View > Other windows > MUI Designer (Dewesoft).

-In the picture below you can see our final user interface in MUI Designer.
-The preview is automatically refreshed when the code is changed and if we run the plugin in Dewesoft the UI will look and behave exactly like shown in the MUI Designer.
+In the image below, you can see our finalized user interface displayed in MUI Designer.
+The preview automatically updates whenever the code is modified.
+When we run the plugin inside Dewesoft, the UI will appear and behave exactly as shown in the MUI Designer.

 Example I: accessing the UI component using C++